-Against the background of the assessment of the 2015/16 Statement of Accounts the main objective is that of maintaining current standards.
+- 1.4 Against the background of a very positive assessment of the 2015/16 Statement of Accounts the main objective is that of maintaining current standards.
 Given the reputational impact of a critical External Audit report and the additional costs that may be incurred for operating arrangements which do not meet the auditors requirements it is clearly important that the Council maintains its current high standards in this area.
 In addition the production of a high quality Statement of Accounts is usually a reliable indicator that the wider financial arrangements within an authority are operating effectively.
-On that basis it would seem appropriate that the Audit and Corporate Governance Scrutiny Committee continue to monitor the quality of the process for producing the Annual Accounts on a regular basis.

-- 1.5 With regard to the value for money conclusion and the associated risk areas whilst current arrangements are operating well and are fit for purpose, they will need to continue to evolve in the light of changing circumstances if the Council is to continue to secure a positive assessment.
+On that basis it would seem appropriate that the Audit and Corporate Governance Scrutiny Committee continue to monitor the quality of the process for producing the Annual Accounts on a regular basis. - 1.5 With regard to the value for money conclusion and the associated risk areas whilst current arrangements are operating well and are fit for purpose, they will need to continue to evolve in the light of changing circumstances if the Council is to continue to secure a positive assessment.
 The main issue identified was that while the Council continues to make good progress in protecting its financial resilience by securing the required in year savings targets the Medium Term Financial Plan continues to identify savings requirements on the General Fund well in excess of £1m over the next two financial years.
-In addition to the currently identified savings target the report noted that there are a range of risks or financial uncertainties that are currently facing the authority which will need to be effectively managed if the Council is to secure continued financial sustainability. - 1.6 With respect to the work of Internal Audit the position in respect of last financial year was reported to the meeting of this Committee held on 19th May.
+In addition to the currently identified savings target the report noted that there are a range of risks or financial uncertainties that are currently facing the authority which will need to be effectively managed if the Council is to secure continued financial sustainability. - With respect to the work of Internal Audit the position in respect of last financial year 1.6 was reported to the meeting of this Committee held on 19th May 2016.
 During 2015/16 the Council received four internal audit reports where the internal controls operating in a particular service area have been assessed as requiring improvement.
 This contrasts against the position in respect of 2013/14 and 2014/15 where only one report each year resulted in the conclusion that internal controls in the service area concerned were requiring improvement.
-With respect to the current financial year the most recent Internal Audit progress report (September 2016) detailed a further two audit reports where the internal controls operating in the service concerned have been assessed as marginal.
-In the light of the increased number of service areas where a 'marginal' assessment is being reached it is important that appropriate steps are taken to ensure that internal control arrangements are improved.
+With respect to the current financial year the most recent Internal Audit progress report is included elsewhere on this agenda with the number of audits to date in the current financial year that are assessed as marginal currently standing as three (December 2016).
+In the light of the continued relatively high number of service areas where a 'marginal' assessment is being reached it is important that appropriate steps are taken to ensure that internal control arrangements are improved.
 As part of a well established process copies of all marginal internal audit reports are provided to Members of the Audit and Corporate governance Scrutiny Committee for consideration. - 1.7 Appendix 2 sets out the position with respect to outstanding debt at the end of September 2016.
 Whilst existing procedures are operating appropriately officers are continuing to monitor performance and review arrangements.
-Levels of current debt are considered with service managers as part of the Quarterly Finance, Performance and Risk Management meetings.

-1.8 The Action Plan covering the agreed Key Issues of Financial Governance appears as Appendix 1 to this report.
+Levels of current debt are considered with service managers as part of the Quarterly Finance, Performance and Risk Management meetings. - 1.8 The Action Plan covering the agreed Key Issues of Financial Governance appears as Appendix 1 to this report.
 It is requested that Members consider the actions identified and the updated comments on progress against agreed actions.